top of page

 Tiny Moore

-Billie "Tiny" Moore was born in Port Arthur, TX, and was a Western Swing musician who played the electric mandolin and fiddle with Bob Wills and the Texas Playboys.
-Western swing is a hybrid of country, blues, and jazz.
+Billie “Tiny” Moore was born in Port Arthur, Texas, and became a celebrated Western Swing musician known for his work on the electric mandolin and fiddle with Bob Wills and the Texas Playboys.
+Western Swing blends country, blues, and jazz, and Moore became one of its most inventive instrumental voices.

 Tex Ritter Portrait